scottsingeisen/scottsingeisen.github.io/_pages/about.md

 My research moves across three areas: the history and theory of architectural image production (specifically the role of fine art printmaking in shaping public perception of American architecture); beginning design pedagogy; and digital humanities applied to historically significant built environments.
 I am also a contributing member of the CLOUD Collaborative, a practice-based research group using computational tools — Python, Blender, and the Alembic standard — to explore atmospheric form and representation.

 Before coming to NCCU I spent nearly two decades at the Savannah College of Art and Design, where I taught architecture and urban design at every level of the curriculum, chaired the Department of Architecture (2007–2012), and coordinated the M.Arch program (2016–2023).
-I hold an M.Arch and B.F.A. in Architecture, both from SCAD, and hold an NCARB record.
+I hold an M.Arch and B.F.A. in Architecture from SCAD and maintain an NCARB record.

+<div style="clear: both;"></div>